chuck2076/Homework_4_CRS/README.md

 To help familiarize you with these tests and allow you to use the skills covered in this unit, this week’s homework invites you to build a timed coding quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by JavaScript code that you write.
 It will have a clean, polished, and responsive user interface.

-This week’s coursework will equip you with all the skills you need to succeed in this assignment.

 ## User Story

 ```
 AS A coding boot camp student
-the User WANT to build a timed quiz on Minecraft for my son that stores high scores
+I WANT to build a timed quiz on Minecraft for my son that stores high scores
 SO THAT he can gauge his progress compared to his peers
 ```

 ## Acceptance Criteria

 ```
-GIVEN the User am taking a code quiz
+GIVEN the User is taking a code quiz
 WHEN the User clicks the start button
 THEN an information box pops up telling the User about the Quiz
 WHEN the User clicks Start Quiz